 In 2010, a fifth-grade student named Jack started the year at the bottom of his class in math at Santa Rita Elementary School in the Los Altos School District in California.
 He struggled to keep up, and grew to consider himself one of those kids who would just never quite ‘‘get it.’’
 In a typical school, he would have been tracked and placed in the bottom math group.
 That would have meant that he would not have taken algebra until high school, which would have negatively impacted his college and career choices.

 But Jack’s story took a less familiar turn.
 His school transformed his class into a “blended-learning” environment.
-After 70 days of using Khan Academy’s online math tutorials and exercises for a portion of his math three to four days a week, rather than remaining tracked in This is critical because all students have different learning needs at different times. the bottom math group, Jack rose to become one of the top four students in his class.
+After 70 days of using Khan Academy’s online math tutorials and exercises for a portion of his math three to four days a week, rather than remaining tracked in the bottom math group, Jack rose to become one of the top four students in his class.
 He was working on material well above grade level.

 Jack’s rapid progress sounds like the stuff of movies or magic, but it isn’t.
 It’s an example of the power of online learning to personalize learning for each student.